olafkfreund/K8s-fluxcd/README.md

 flagger-prometheus-6f6b558b7c-22kw5   1/1     Running
 ```

-A team member can now push canary objects to `org/dev-team1` repository and Flagger will automate the deployment process.
+A team member can now push canary objects to `org/dev-team1`  or `org/dev-team1` repository and Flagger will automate the deployment process.

 Flagger can notify your teams when a canary deployment has been initialised,
 when a new revision has been detected and if the canary analysis failed or succeeded.